Unidata/netcdf-java/docs/userguide/src/site/pages/coordsystems/horizcoordtranforms.md

 where the x,y values in this equation are the ones that you put into the x and y projection coordinate variables.

+### Summary: CF Horizontal transforms in the CDM

-<b>_To summarize, in order for CF Horizontal transforms to work in the CDM, you must:
+In order for CF Horizontal transforms to work in the CDM, you must:

-1. define x and y projection coordinate variables, using the correct projection units, typically km on the projection plane.
+1. Define x and y projection coordinate variables, using the correct projection units, typically km on the projection plane.
-2. define your projection dummy variable which has an attribute "grid_mapping_name"
+2. Define your projection dummy variable which has an attribute `grid_mapping_name`
-3. refer to the projection in your data variables with the "grid_mapping" attribute._</b>
+3. Refer to the projection in your data variables with the `grid_mapping` attribute.

 #### Resources